RaghavArora1163/DamnPlay/README.md

 # Project Documentation

 ## Overview
 This repository implements a multi-functional system for user authentication, contest management, and game management.
-Built with Flask and SQLite, the system is designed for scalability and easy integration with frontends.
+Built with Flask and Firebase RTB, the system is designed for scalability and easy integration with frontends.

 ---